 Community Organization Partnerships: Over the last year, LMC's Office of Equity and Inclusion has formed partnerships with local organizations to expand our reach to families about college generally and LMC.
 These include working with farm worker families by partnering with Hijas del Campo in the far east area of the county, United Latino Voices of Contra Costa County, focusing on educating immigrant families about college opportunities and on community events, and Souljahs, hosting the annual Cesar Chavez and Dolores Huerta March and Resource Fair and the annual Pittsburg Juneteenth Celebration.
-These are highlights of the creative and community-focused, culturally responsive programming that LMC has become involved in to re-engage the local community and potential students, especially populations noted in our Student Equity Plan (Needs evidence of activities)
+These are highlights of the creative and community-focused, culturally responsive programming that LMC has become involved in to re-engage the local community and potential students, especially populations noted in our Student Equity Plan (A.3-35, D.1-18, D.1-19, D.1-20, D.1-21, A.1-17).

 Reimaging LMC's MSI and HSI Identity: LMC was designated as a Hispanic-Serving Institution (HSI) in 2005.
 Since then, our Latine population has grown from 25% to 46%.
-The President's Office, Office of Equity & Inclusion, and Professional Development are leading efforts in engaging in professional learning about transforming to an institution that serves not simply enrolls Black and African American, Latine, Asian American, Native Hawaiian, Pacific Islander, and Native American students, but an institution that explicitly serves those students by design as LMC prepares for its next efforts in applying for HSI and AANHPI grants (Needs evidence).
+The President's Office, Office of Equity & Inclusion, and Professional Development are leading efforts in engaging in professional learning about transforming to an institution that serves not simply enrolls Black and African American, Latine, Asian American, Native Hawaiian, Pacific Islander, and Native American students, but an institution that explicitly serves those students by design as LMC prepares for its next efforts in applying for HSI and AANHPI grants (A.1-3, A.1-7, A.3-22, A.1-51, A.3-23, B.2-3, B.1-17, D.1-1, D.1-22, D.1-23).